 4 scallions, sliced

-- Stir in the bell peppers, celery and 1 tbsp of the broth.
+- Stir in the bell peppers, celery and 1 tablespoon of the broth.
 Cover and cook, stirring a couple of times, for about 5 minutes, until the vegetables are tender.
-Stir in the ham, then the paprika, thyme, cayenne and ½ tsp each salt and black pepper.
-Cook, stirring 30 seconds.
+Stir in the ham, then the paprika, thyme, cayenne and ½ teaspoon each salt and pepper.
+Cook, stirring, for about 30 seconds.